Public Policy and Juris Doctor Dual Degree (M.P.P./J.D.)

 3

 JD Elective courses chosen for this MPP/JD Dual Degree should have a policy-relevant component to the curriculum.
-Discussion with your MPP Academic Advisor should inform this choice.
+Discussion with your MPP Graduate Academic Advisor should inform this choice.

 Plan of Study Grid